Announcement Type: New Grant.

 Catalog of Federal Domestic Assistance Number: 00.000.

-Executive Summary: The Office of Citizen Exchanges of the Bureau of Educational and Cultural Affairs announces an open competition for International Sports Programming Initiative.
+Executive Summary: The Office of Citizen Exchanges of the Bureau of Educational and Cultural Affairs announces an open competition for the International Sports Programming Initiative.
 Public and private non-profit organizations meeting the provisions described in Internal Revenue Code section 26 U.S.C.
-501(c)(3) may submit proposals to discuss approaches designed to enhance and improve the infrastructure of youth sports programs in the countries of Africa, East Asia, Near East and North Africa, and South Asia.
+501(c)(3) may submit Start Printed Page 7497proposals to discuss approaches designed to enhance and improve the infrastructure of youth sports programs in the countries of Africa, East Asia, the Near East and North Africa, South Asia and the Western Hemisphere.
 The focus of all programs must be reaching out to youth ages 8-18.
 Programs designed to train elite athletes will not be considered.
-In Africa, the following countries are eligible: Democratic Republic of Congo, Ethiopia, Guinea, Liberia, Rwanda, Tanzania and Uganda.
-In East Asia eligible countries are: Cambodia, China, Indonesia, Malaysia, Philippines and Thailand.
-In the Near East and North Africa eligible countries are: Algeria, Bahrain, Egypt, Kuwait, Morocco, Oman, Qatar, Saudi Arabia, Tunisia, United Arab Emirates, and Yemen.
-Eligible countries in South Asia are: Afghanistan, Bangladesh, India, Nepal, Pakistan and Sri Lanka.
-Only single country projects are eligible.
+In Africa, the following countries are eligible: Kenya, Liberia, Nigeria and South Africa.
+In East Asia eligible countries are: China, Indonesia, Malaysia, Philippines, Thailand and Vietnam.
+In the Near East and North Africa, eligible countries are: Algeria, Egypt, Jordan, Lebanon, Morocco, Saudi Arabia, and West Bank/Gaza.
+Eligible countries in South and Central Asia are Bangladesh, India, Nepal, Pakistan, Kyrgyzstan, Kazakhstan, Sri Lanka, Tajikistan, Turkmenistan, and Uzbekistan.
+Eligible countries in the Western Hemisphere are Venezuela, Nicaragua, and the Dominican Republic.
+With the exception of programs for the Western Hemisphere, only single country projects are eligible.

 Applicants may not submit proposals that address more than one country or for countries that are not designated in the RFGP.

-For the purposes of this competition, eligible regions are Africa, East Asia, the Near East, North Africa, and South Asia.
+For the purposes of this competition, eligible regions are Africa, East Asia, the Near East, North Africa, South Asia and the Western Hemisphere.
 No guarantee is made or implied that grants will be awarded in all themes and for all countries listed.

 I. Funding Opportunity Description

-Overview: The Office of Citizen Exchanges welcomes proposals that directly respond to the following thematic areas.
-Given budgetary limitations, projects for other themes and other countries not listed below will not be eligible for consideration under the FY-2006 International Sports Program Initiative.
-In Africa, the following countries are eligible: Democratic Republic of Congo, Ethiopia, Guinea, Liberia, Rwanda, Tanzania and Uganda.
-In East Asia eligible countries are: Cambodia, China, Indonesia, Malaysia, Philippines and Thailand.
-In the Near East and North Africa eligible countries are: Algeria, Bahrain, Egypt, Kuwait, Morocco, Oman, Qatar, Saudi Arabia, Tunisia, United Arab Emirates, and Yemen.
-Eligible countries in South Asia are: Afghanistan, Bangladesh, India, Nepal, Pakistan and Sri Lanka.
-Only single country projects are eligible.
+Overview: The Office of Citizen Exchanges welcomes proposals that directly respond to the following thematic areas listed below.
+Given budgetary limitations, projects for other themes and other countries not listed below will not be eligible for consideration under the FY-2007 International Sports Program Initiative.
+In Africa, the following countries are eligible: Kenya, Liberia, Nigeria and South Africa.
+In East Asia, eligible countries are: China, Indonesia, Malaysia, Philippines, Thailand and Vietnam.
+In the Near East and North Africa, eligible countries are: Algeria, Egypt, Jordan, Lebanon, Morocco, Saudi Arabia, and West Bank/Gaza.
+Eligible countries in South and Central Asia are Bangladesh, India, Nepal, Pakistan, Kyrgyzstan, Kazakhstan, Sri Lanka, Tajikistan, Turkmenistan, and Uzbekistan.
+Eligible countries in the Western Hemisphere are Venezuela, Nicaragua, and the Dominican Republic.
+With the exception of programs for the Western Hemisphere, only single country projects are eligible.